hylkuba/hylkuba/README.md

 Welcome to my GitHub repository!
 I am Jakub Hýl, a dedicated Computer Science student currently pursuing my degree at the Czech Technical University in Prague.
 With a passion for learning, I have had the opportunity to expand my horizons through studying abroad, enriching my understanding of computer science from a global perspective.

-Feel free to explore the repositories, and don't hesitate to reach out for collaboration or discussions on anything related to computer science
+Feel free to explore the repositories, and don't hesitate to reach out

 ---